oconnor0/FourthWorld/Prototype.md

     - Witch
     - Wizard

+- Naming
-Features are given.
+  - Features are given.
-Talents are chosen.
+  - Talents are chosen.
-Feats are chosen.
+  - Feats are chosen.

+- Power types
-Cleric Prayers
+  - Cleric Prayers
-Fighter Exploits, Feats, Maneuvers
+  - Fighter Exploits, Feats, Maneuvers
-Rogue Tricks
+  - Rogue Tricks
-Wizard Spells
+  - Wizard Spells

-What about:
+- What about:
-    d20 + ability score die + skill die + magic item die + buff die
+    - d20 + ability score die + skill die + magic item die + buff die
       so 18-19 is d10, skill may be d6, magic item may be d4, with a d8 buff

-    for d20 + d10 + d8 + d6 + d4
+    - for d20 + d10 + d8 + d6 + d4
       vs d20 + 5 + 3 + 2 + 4

-Defense
+- Defense
-Offense
+- Offense
-Control
+- Control
-Support
+- Support

-Mortal
+- Mortal
-Hero
+- Hero
-...
+- ...
-...
+- ...
-Ascension
+- Ascension
-Apotheosis
+- Apotheosis

-Utilities are Daily?
+- Utilities are Daily?

-Make Ability Checks for things you aren't proficient in at disadvantage?
+- Make Ability Checks for things you aren't proficient in at disadvantage?

-2 Actions + 1 Reaction?
+- In combat: 2 Actions + 1 Reaction?
+- Conditions
   - Hasted: +1 Action or +1 Reaction
   - Slowed: -2 Actions; or -1 Action and -1 Reaction, no Reactions; cancels Hasted-ish
   - Stunned: -2 Actions, -1 Reaction; overrides Hasted
   - Flat-footed: -2 penalty to AC and Reflex
   - Winded: at or below half HP
   - Recovery: spend to regain HP equal to your Recovery Amount/Value
   - Recovery Amount/Value: a quarter of your max HP

 Remove Perception for Gumshoe core clues?

 Only attack once per turn.